DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 ### `templates` folder

-This folder contains the template for your new RSS feed.
-You only need this if you are trying to render custom HTML content other than the HTML content of the original website.
+This folder contains the templates for your new RSS feed.
+You only need this if you are trying to render custom HTML content other than the HTML content from the original website.
 If you don't need to render custom HTML content, you can skip this section.

-The suffix of each template should be `.art`.
+The file extension of each template should be `.art`.

 ### radar.js